pachyderm/pachyderm/doc/enterprise/s3gateway.md

 * List objects: Lists the files in the HEAD of a branch.
 * Get objects: Gets file contents on the HEAD of a branch.

-To demonstrate the S3 Gateway functionality, all operations in this section are performed by using the MinIO command-line client.
+To demonstrate the S3 Gateway functionality, all operations in this section are performed with either the MinIO command-line client or AWS CLI.
 You can use other S3 compatible tools to execute the same actions with the corresponding command-line syntax.

-You can use the MinIO client to view Pachyderm S3 buckets that are located in AWS as well.

 ### Configure MinIO

+If you are using AWS CLI, skip this section.

 If you have MinIO already installed, skip this section.